15 On the road and off it.

 Another passenger who’d been drinking steadily made light of the situation: ‘People if we’re in a crash, please do not despair, grab a mask from above your head and suck in lots of air, whip on your life jacket, tie it very tight, and pray to God that we’re in luck that all will turn out right.’

 Once we were well on our way I relaxed and pondered the strange wonders of the modern age.
-While eating a chicken sandwich I thought ‘I am eating a bird while I’m flying.
+While eating the chicken sandwich I ordered, I thought ‘I am eating a bird while I’m flying.
 I, a flightless land mammal, am consuming a bird in midair.
 After which I read my in-flight magazine and sipped a Bacardi and coke in a cloud.

 On the seventh day, the Israelites got up at daybreak and marched around the city seven times in the same manner, except that on that day they circled the city seven times.
 At the seventh time, when the priests blew the trumpets, Joshua said to the people, “Shout!
 For the Lord has given you the city.…’